 At a recent book marketing lunch, several authors bemoaned the necessity for social media marketing.
 They had tried it; it didn’t work.
 They would rather invest their time in actually writing instead.
-Getting into the discussion further however proved why the authors had such dismal results.
+Getting into the discussion deeper however proved why the authors had such dismal results.

 Yes, it’s necessary to be consistent when interacting with readers/fans on social media, but consistency doesn’t mean the same ol’ same ol’ all the time.
 When poked, the authors admitted they shared the same thing every day, never fail.
 A blog post shared every day, a promotional item after that, a picture about their lunch or a place they visited followed that…rinse and repeat and repeat and repeat.

-I got bored just listening to their social media marketing.
+I grew bored just listening to their social media marketing.
 Consistency isn’t about the same schedule held daily.
 It isn’t about the exact same post shared regularly.
 It’s about interaction.
 A good social media marketing campaign has variety.
 There are sometimes weeks where I don’t share a single blog post or a note about my books.
 There are some weeks where all I share are Star Trek memes and pictures of my animals.
 Sometimes I share them on the same schedule I usually do, and other times I decrease frequency.
 What is important is that I don’t disappear; I still have a presence.
 On top of that, I make sure to interact with others, participate.

 Consistency in social media marketing isn’t just about what an author puts out in the world, it’s more about how well they play with others.
 That includes dialogue and discussion, sharing.

-Patience is a virtue
+Patience is a virtue.

-The next item discovered at the book marketing lunch was how quickly authors abandoned their social media marketing.
+The next item discovered at the book marketing lunch was how quickly authors abandoned their social media.
 One author shared that she consistently posted to social media for 3 whole months before she called it quits.
 Another mentioned how he tried it for about two months and saw zero results so he quit.

-Targeted followers interact with you; clicks mean you’re offering those followers valuable information.
-Basically, it’s about the relationship you build with others.
+Targeted followers interact with you; clicks mean you’re offering those followers valuable information they also find worthy of sharing with others.
+Basically, it’s about the quality of content you offer and the relationship you build with others.
 It’s making friends.
 Friends aren’t sales.
 They can equal sales, but that’s not the real reason for it.
 And if it is the reason you’re doing it, well then you aren’t being very genuine anyway.